-Sweet potatoes are a great source of fiber, vitamins and minerals.
+Sweet potatoes are a great source of fiber, vitamins, and minerals.
 They are also low in calories and fat.
 Yaki imo is a delicious way to enjoy all the benefits of sweet potatoes.

 We also recommend reading:

-- Yatai - Discover Japan's street foods
+- Yatai – Discover the street foods of Japan

 - Yakiniku Restaurant – The Japanese Barbecue